 While many games can be fun without requiring much strategy, for many platers, strategic thinking and planning are what make board games so great.
-While some games thrive purely based on fun, we found that most games benefit significantly from nuanced strategy.
+While some games thrive purely on fun, we found that most games benefit significantly from nuanced strategy.
 Settlers of Catan ranks high in our list for strategy, and with good reason.
 Although it takes some time to get used to the long list of complicated rules, true understanding of the game makes it quite addicting, as players try out new strategies and trade, collaborate, or manipulate their way to victory.

-Similarly, but not quite as complicated, Ticket to Ride requires players to think ahead in order to connect their train routes and win the game.
+Similarly, but not quite as complicated, Ticket to Ride requires players to think ahead to connect their train routes and win the game.
 We like that both Catan and Ticket to Ride have multiple strategies that allow you to win.
-This means that you can choose a different strategy each game, but you also must watch out for what other players are doing to avoid competing for the same goal.
+This means that you can choose a different approach each game, but you also must watch out for what other players are doing to avoid competing for the same goal.

-Other games like Camel Up and especially Telestrations required very little strategy, but in those cases, it didn't take much away from the game.
+Other games like Camel Up and especially Telestrations required minimal strategy, but in those cases, it didn't take much away from the game.
 Camel up relies on guesswork and risk-taking, so the lack of strategy is part of what makes it so fun.
 Telestrations has practically no strategy involved, but that's not a problem at all.
 In this case, the game is purely about fun and laughs, so we didn't find ourselves missing strategy at all.

 For this metric, we measured two factors of replayability: the number of times you can play in a row without getting bored, and the amount of times you can play a game over time.
 Many games scored high in one category, but it was rare for one to score high in both.

-In terms of short term replayability, simpler games such as Qwirkle and Bananagrams, are great.
-Rounds are short, and don't require too much strategy, so players won't feel burned out after only one or two rounds.
-Ticket to Ride, on the other hand, is tough to get through more than once in a day since the games are so long, but it was fun to return to it after taking a break.
-This was largely due to the ability to switch things up each game and go for different routes and destinations.
+Simpler games, such as Bananagrams and Qwirkle, are excellent in short-term replayability.
+Rounds are short and don't require too much strategy, so players won't feel burned out after one or two rounds.
+On the other hand,Ticket to Ride is tough to get through more than once in a day since the games are so long, but it was fun to return to it after taking a break.
+This was mostly due to the ability to switch things up each game and go for different routes and destinations.

-Monopoly is a convenient game to play, since most players are already familiar with the rules, and setup is quite simple.
-Telestrations is also incredibly straightforward, especially since there is no strategy or learning curve, it's all about fun.
-Camel Up on the other hand, comes has many pieces and parts that can take some time to get organized, and it takes a little while to learn the rules from scratch.
-However, once you figure it out, it's relatively simple to play and teach new players.
+Since most players are already familiar with the rules, and the setup is quite simple, Monopoly is a convenient game to play.
+Telestrations is also incredibly straightforward, especially since there is no strategy or learning curve — it's all about fun.
+On the other hand,Camel Up has many pieces and parts that can take some time to get organized, and it takes a little while to learn the rules from scratch.
+However, it's relatively simple to play and teach new players once you figure it out.

 — Ben Skach